How to recognise a great opportunity

 1. It furthers your vision

-If you have a vision, you must be prepared to take opportunities which further your vision.
+If you have a vision, you must be prepared to take opportunities that further your vision.
 Your plan isn’t always going to materialize in quite the way you expect.
 You must be open to opportunities that come along, and more importantly, be prepared to seize them when they do.

 2. It helps you grow in trust and patience